 What is tumescent liposuction?

 Tumescent liposuction refers to the infusion of fluid into the tissues during a liposuction procedure.
-It usually consists of a sterile salt water solution, usually Lactated Ringers, along with lidocaine (an anesthetic), and some epinephrine (a blood vessel constrictor).
+It usually consists of a sterile saltwater solution, usually Lactated Ringers, along with lidocaine (an anesthetic), and some epinephrine (a blood vessel constrictor).
 This fluid fills the space (or tumesces) where the fat is.
-It helps with constricting the blood vessels both by pressure of the infused solution and as a result of the effects of the epinephrine.
+It helps with constricting the blood vessels both by the pressure of the infused solution and as a result of the effects of the epinephrine.
 This in turn decreases the risk of blood loss during the procedure.
 The lidocaine numbs the area being treated and can help with early post-operative discomfort.
 The majority of liposuction techniques use variations of the tumescent technique.
 There are different levels of fluid infiltration referred to as wet, super wet, or the tumescent technique.
 These three vary by the ratio of infusion solution to fat removal.
 The true tumescent technique usually uses fluid in a ratio of 3:1 infusion to fat removal.
-I will most commonly use a wet or super wet technique to limit the amount of fluid infused in any one patient during liposuction.
+I will most commonly use a wet or super-wet technique to limit the amount of fluid infused in any one patient during liposuction.

 Should I have Smartlipo done on my abdomen?